luHub/dev-os/README.md

 # dev-os

-Adventure in Linux and more, be aware that is the verbose long-long log.
-I promise there will be a short-short log later.
+Adventures in Linux, be aware that is the verbose long-long log.
+I promise there will be a short-short log later with condensed information.

 # Resurfacing old tablet